-Exchange Server 2016, the latest Exchange version has many new amenities and updates better than the earlier versions.
+Exchange Server 2016, one of the latest Exchange versions has many new amenities and updates better than the earlier versions.
 But as the different manual operations are performed on the Exchange Server like enabling a remote mailbox via Enable-RemoteMailbox cmdlet in hybrid deployment of the Exchange Server, an error is thrown in front of the user which displays like this.

 Error: “Active Directory operation failed on <xxxxx>.
 This error is not retriable.
 Additional information: Insufficient access rights to perform the operation”

 The reason behind this error could be that the permissions failed to update during enabling of the remote mailbox within the hybrid deployment scenario.
 So, the permissions need to be made available or enable from the parent Active Directory object.

 Note: The above-mentioned error “Active Directory operation failed on <xxxxx>.
 This error is not retriable.
 Additional information: Insufficient access rights to perform the operation” can also appear while performing the other Exchange management tasks like migration from older version to a newer version, utilizing Exchange Management Shell commands like Set-Mailbox, Move-Mailbox, etc.